neu-se/CS4530-Spring-2025/Assignments/project-plan.md

 You should be in contact with your assigned TA mentor before you submit the project plan, so they can answer questions and make sure you are on the right track.
 You may wish to share a draft of your plan with them *before* the deadline to get early feedback.

-Your team will self-organize, as agile teams do, and will enhance and adapt its plan during the project lifecycle.
+Your team will self-organize, as agile teams should, and will enhance and adapt its plan during the project lifecycle.
 As such, the primary goal of this document is to *begin* the planning process, and *not* to produce a detailed plan that must be followed precisely.
 The course staff will provide regular feedback on your project to help ensure that the scope of your project is appropriate.